MMA Fighters

 Nathan Donald Diaz was born April 16, 1985, in Stockton, California, and attended high school in nearby Lodi.

 Diaz trained in mixed martial arts with his older brother Nick Diaz, a fellow UFC fighter and former champion.
-He began fighting as a teenager in bare-knuckle mixed martial arts and had his first professional match at 19.
+He began fighting as a teenager in bare-knuckle mixed martial arts and had his first professional match at the age of 19.
 In 2005, he lost his first fight but then started a winning streak that put him on the map for good.

 MMA Career